MDE4CPP/MDE4CPP/README.md

   	* ecore4CPP will be used for .ecore models.
   	* fUML4CPP will be used for .uml models
   	* To use UML4CPP (no fUML specific executions, only the structural part), `-PStructureOnly` or `-PSO` has to be added to the command.
+	* To generate a rest api for the model just add the following flag to the command: `-PGenerateApi`

 7. There are various dependencies between tasks as well as projects and models.
 For instance, a generator has to be compiled before source code of a model can be generated or the meta model has to be compiled before model can be compiled.
 All dependencies of a task are specified.
 It is not necessary to start or perform all dependencies manually.
 Gradle is able to performed this tasks automatically.
 Thus, it is sufficient to perform a desired task.